I walked with the urgency and excitement of an addict trying to get his fix.

 At the Apple Store in Santa Barbara, I was greeted by a fellow geek without taking a breath.
 “Can I help you with something?”

-When my teenage daughter is in her eternal teenage mood, she often attacks me by calling me a tech bro.
+When my teenage daughter is in her eternal teenage mood, she often attacks me when she calls me a tech bro.
 So I respond with a quick and careful comeback.
 “You are the techie,” I say, retreating like an aging lion.

 Back to the Apple Store.

-“You need a demo appointment first, and there’s nothing available for three hours.”
+“First, you need a demo appointment, and there’s nothing available for three hours.”
 I saw the shiny new device on the table next to him, and he immediately caught the look of cowardice, panic, and despair in my eyes.
 “Please wait here for a moment,” he said, his tech bro sympathy pouring out.

 I waited with bated breath as he had a quick conversation with his manager.
 Ten minutes later, I was sitting with the Vision Pro perched on my head, immersed in an experience that even my overly fertile brain couldn’t conjure up in the roughest of fantasies.